 During the decade of the 1980s, all these hairstyles were still in use, and one more was added; the "yuppie" ("young urban professional") hairstyle.
 It was a stylistic reaction of conservative youths aligned with the establishment’s values who did not share liberal ideas.
 They were, in general, young entrepreneurs, Wall Street staff, etc., with a more polite and conservative style.
 At the 80’s, women worn a big hair, almost always groomed with gel or mousse, and dyes were of more unusual colors, like blue or bright red tonalities.
 Simultaneously, different urban groups wore their own hairstyles, and consequently, were in fashion more unseen hairstyles, like the skinhead, punk, or the gothic hairstyle.
 The skinhead was a close-cropped or shaven head hairstyle, originated between the working class young people in London in the1960s as an opposite reaction against the long hair of other liberal movements.
 Later the movement was politicized, mainly to the far right and the neo-Nazism, and finally the hairstyle was in fashion for everybody who wanted to use it.
 The punk sub-culture was born near the middle of the 70’s and was strongly expanded on the 80’s.
 It was a reactionary sub-culture against the society values, with tendencies to the leftism and liberalism; they were anti-fashion, anti-capitalist, anti-racist, anti-militarist, anarchic and vegetarians.
 The punk tends to impress with abundant tattoos, and a dramatic use of clothes, jewels and weird hairstyles.
 One of the most popular is the hair completely shaven at the nape and at either side of the head and a strip of long hair at the top of the head, like the Mohawk style.
 The English soccer-player David Beckham used that hairstyle for a long time.
 During the 1980s the skinheads, at the top of their revival, were strongly influenced by the punk hairstyle.
 After the 1980s all these hairstyles became too popular, loosing the original power of their social and political messages, being transformed in only simple fashions, used by anybody, no matters what ideology they had.

 At the 90’s more unisex styles were popularized.
 In fact, beauty salons since several years ago already showed the tendency of being open for both sexes.
-Plus with a lot of hair products already available in the market like hair extensions to add more length and volume to one's hair, hair styling is becoming a lot easier.
 One of the most popular hairstyles at that time was the grunge hairstyle, being its maximum exponent Kurt Cobain, the leader of the musical group Nirvana.
 The hair was left stringy, fibrous and disordered, and needed to remain unwashed; those who preferred to wash it, had to apply pomades to look like unwashed.
 Another style, more for women, which was used by Kate Moss, for instance, was the heroin chic, which consisted in the hair stringy and many times punctuated with seaweeds or other unusual materials.
 This look was completed with a very thin body, pale skin and dark circles below the eyes, having a tendency to be an androgyny style.
 In1994 Jennifer Aniston performed the character of Rachel in the weekly TV series "Friends" appearing with a hairstyle which later would be very popular, the "Rachel" hairstyle.
 Men started to cut their hair short at either side of the head and the hair spiked upwards in the center, fixed with gel, and slight beards.
 Never as in the 1990s were dyes so used.
 One of the fashions of the 90’s was to dye the hair of light colors, leaving 1 or more inch of dark roots.

 At the beginning of the second millennium, and until today, the variation of styles is as wide as the freedom of using anyone of them.
 Today there's no more uniformed values, only subtle general trends.
 Actually, advertisements for hair products tend to emphasize individuality and personal choices.
 At this time, almost everything is allowed: since being "retro", or simply "classic", until the total boldness.